BOILING FUR

 as method

 Where the film does its most intensive work is in the superimposition images.
 Faces bleed through flags.
 Figures dissolve into one another.
 Archival footage surfaces through contemporary imagery like something remembered imprecisely.
+The source material — whether generated, filmed, or found — enters the composite stripped of its original context, carrying only what the eye decides to keep.

 This is not a technical effect applied after the fact.
 The compositing is the editorial logic of the film.
 Decisions about what to layer, at what opacity, with what color relationships, drive meaning the same way that cutting drives meaning in conventional editing.